 In turn, Trans Day of Action is a march that reminds us that Stonewall and Compton Cafeteria were about more than just queer love and marriage equality.
 For some who made the trip to Washington Square Park, June 23 marked the first time that they'd ever stood up for themselves and their communities in such a public way.
-For others, showing up for the needs of trans and gender nonconforming people of colour felt all too familiar.
+For others, showing up for the needs of trans and gender non-conforming people of color felt all too familiar.

 "When I came out, we didn't have a Trans Day of Action.
 We didn't have these agencies.
 We weren't even called 'transgender.'
 Now, it feels like we're being targeted," said Tanya Asapansa-Johnson Walker, a social services provider and co-founder of the New York Transgender Advocacy Group.
-"Transgender people, especially black trans women and trans women of colour, are so marginalized in society.
+"Transgender people, especially black trans women and trans women of color, are so marginalized in society.
 This new administration is going to take what little we have.
 It's really a sad time for us, but I've been fighting all along.
 Now, I guess, we have to keep fighting."

 TransJustice organized the very first NYC Trans Day of Action for Social and Economic Justice in 2005.
 Community organizer and anti-gentrification activist Imani Henry, one of the founding members of TransJustice, said that Trans Day of Action came about partially in response to silence on trans issues from advocacy groups outside of Transgender Day of Remembrance, meant to honor those lost to anti-trans violence.

 "By 2005, the nonprofit industrial complex and LGBT, Inc., were coming out for Trans Day of Remembrance, but why did we only get a commemorative day when we die?
 Why not celebrate the lives of trans people when we're living?" he said.